ar-51/ar-51.github.io/docs/Ubuntu Installation.md

 ## Complete the Installation
 1. Follow the remaining prompts to complete the installation process.
-2. Choose the pre-configured options to ensure all necessary software and dependencies are installed.

-## Verify the Installation
-Once the installation is complete, ensure the system is connected to the internet for any additional updates.

 ## Provide Remote Access for Testing
 1. We recommend using AnyDesk for remote access.